Rattpak/MW2_Campaign_Mods/README.md

   Note: These mods will probably work with the AlterWare IW4 client too.
 ## Mods I Will Not Be Adding
 - The Civilian Juggernaut Mods.
 It contains assets and fastfiles that belong to IW
+- Estate Price/Shepherd Swap.
+It contains assets and fastfiles that belong to IW

 ## Editing
 - Feel free to edit any of the gsc files, just don't upload them as your own without giving credit